jakobhaervig/openfoam-dockerfiles/README.md

 Feel free to fork these Docker files.
 If you make an improvement you are most welcome to make a pull request and you will be added to the author list.
 Comments are also welcome.

 # Setup
 This guide explains how to setup OpenFOAM with Docker.
-It contains both OpenFOAM fundation versions (e.g. OpenFOAM-8, OpenFOAM-9 etc) and OpenFOAM ESI versions (e.g. OpenFOAM-2106, OpenFOAM-2112 etc).
-First, find locate your favourite version and export that variable.
-Open a Power Shell (Windows) or Terminal (macOS and Linux systems) and copy/paste the following commands carefully.
-For OpenFOAM-v2112 type:
+It contains both OpenFOAM fundation releases (e.g. OpenFOAM-9) and OpenFOAM ESI releases (e.g. OpenFOAM-2112).
+First, find locate your favourite release and export that variable.
+To do so open a Power Shell (Windows) or Terminal (macOS and Linux systems) and copy/paste the following commands carefully.
+For OpenFOAM-2112 type:
 ```shell
 export ofver=2112
 ```